Hinsdale, Illinois: Geography

-Hinsdale is 20 mi west of Chicago and is bordered by Oak Brook to the north, Burr Ridge and Willowbrook to the south, Western Springs to the east, and Clarendon Hills and Westmont to the west.
+Hinsdale is 15 mi west of the Chicago Loop and is bordered by Oak Brook to the north, Burr Ridge and Willowbrook to the south, Western Springs to the east, and Clarendon Hills and Westmont to the west.
 The eastern boundary of Hinsdale is Interstate 294 and the western boundary is Route 83.

 According to the 2021 census gazetteer files, Hinsdale has an area of 4.66 sqmi, of which 4.62 sqmi (or 99.18%) is land and 0.04 sqmi (or 0.82%) is water.

 Housing and architecture

 Hinsdale's downtown area is a National Register Historic District.
-The downtown area is in the center of town and is remarkably little changed considering the many teardowns that have occurred.
-There are restaurants, different types of shops, and various services including the primary train station.
+The area is in the center of town and is remarkably little changed despite many teardowns.
+It includes restaurants, shops, services, and the primary train station.

-The Robbins Park district just east of downtown, bounded by Garfield Street and County Line Road, and Hinsdale Avenue and 9th Street, is a National Register Historic District also.
-The district includes two of Hinsdale's seven buildings individually listed on the National Register of Historic Places, as well as seven of 17 Hinsdale Historic Landmarks.

-The six individual Hinsdale buildings on the National Register of Historic Places are the Orland P. Bassett House at 329 E. Sixth St., the Robert A. and Mary Childs House at 318 S. Garfield Ave., Immanuel Evangelical Church at 302 S. Grant St., the Francis Stuyvesant Peabody House at 8 E. Third St., and the William Whitney House at 142 E. First St.
+The Robbins Park district just east of downtown, bounded by Garfield Street and County Line Road, and Hinsdale Avenue and 9th Street, is also a National Register Historic District.
+It includes two of Hinsdale's seven buildings individually listed on the National Register of Historic Places: the Orland P. Bassett House at 329 E. Sixth St., the Robert A. and Mary Childs House at 318 S. Garfield Ave., Immanuel Evangelical Church at 302 S. Grant St., the Francis Stuyvesant Peabody House at 8 E. Third St., and the William Whitney House at 142 E. First St. The district also includes seven of 17 Hinsdale Historic Landmarks.

-Another significant architectural landmark is the R. Harold Zook Home and Studio, originally at 327 S. Oak Street and saved from demolition in 2005 by relocation to the Katherine Legge Memorial Park, 5941 S. County Line Road.
+Another architectural landmark is the R. Harold Zook Home and Studio, which was saved from demolition in 2005 when it was moved from 327 S. Oak Street to the Katherine Legge Memorial Park, 5941 S. County Line Road.

-To address Hinsdale's legacy of important architectural landmarks, the Hinsdale Historical Society runs the Roger & Ruth Anderson Architecture Center, which advocates for the preservation of Hinsdale's historical architecture and serves as an archive and resource.
+The Hinsdale Historical Society runs the Roger & Ruth Anderson Architecture Center, which advocates for the preservation of Hinsdale's historical architecture and serves as an archive and resource.